suhail017/Python-R-Visualization/README.md

-# python example
+# Data Visualizaton
-Reading different geographical file(map, weather model, met varaibales).
-This is more like a introductory level python script if you want to get your hand dirty in reading met files using different python modules and libray.
+Reading different geographical file(map, weather model, met varaibales) and plot them using different library including but not limited to Shiny, Geomap, Seaborn and others.